hvaandres/IT-6780-Secure-Coding/HW1/readme.md

 </p>
 <ol>
   <li>How should the program handle invalid input (e.g., non-numeric values)?</li>
-  <li>Should the functions return results or print them directly?</li>
+  <li>Should we have a function that should return results or print them directly?</li>
 </ol>